alexjvr1/R.temp/mtDNA_LabBook.md

 1. Use pgdSpider to convert to Nexus format (if not already in Nexus)
-2. Write mrbayes block using the following online resource: https://131.204.120.103/srsantos/mrbayes_form/mc_action.php 2b.
+2. Write mrbayes block using the following online resource: https://131.204.120.103/srsantos/mrbayes_form/mc_action.php
+        - remember to start 2 runs simultaneously to assess split frequencies.
+Stop the run once split freq <0.01 2b.
 For partitioned data, see this tutorial & the MB manual:
             - http://mrbayes.sourceforge.net/wiki/index.php/Tutorial_3.2
             - http://mrbayes.sourceforge.net/mb3.2_manual.pdf